Redtoothed triggerfish: Description

-Redtoothed Niger Triggerfish are normally deep purple with bluish-green markings on their heads and glowing light blue margins on the tail lobes and fins.
+Redtooth triggerfish are normally deep purple with bluish-green markings on their heads and glowing light blue margins on the tail lobes and fins.
 Just like other fish in the family Balistidae, the tail is lyre-shaped.
 The mouth of the triggerfish seems to be grinning and it maintains tiny red teeth that are needle-sharp with two teeth in the upper jaw which can be seen when its mouth is closed.
 These triggerfish are one of the more peaceful triggers in the family but can become threatening with age and can perform a grunting-type sound.
-They have the ability to change their color depending on their mood, food, feeding, and water quality from purple to blue and to bluish-green.
+They can change their color depending on their mood, food, feeding, and water quality from purple to blue and bluish-green.